VaR at Its Extremes: Impossibilities and Conditions for One-Sided Random Variables: VaR super-additivity

 This indicates that VaR super-additivity cannot be deduced from dependence alone, nor from marginal tail behavior in isolation.
 Rather, it requires analyzing how the joint distribution interacts with the full set of marginal distributions.
 It is this interaction that determines whether a given random vector $\XX$ belongs to a class for which VaR is guaranteed to be super-additive.

 Our objective, therefore, is to identify a dependence property together with a corresponding marginal behavior that, when combined, imply VaR super-additivity.
-Such a characterization must be sufficiently general to encompass all known results in the literature, yet specific enough to allow for straightforward verification.
+Such a characterization must be sufficiently general to encompass the class in \citet{Chen2026}, yet tractable enough to allow for straightforward verification.

-Before presenting our main result, we introduce two key concepts.
+Before presenting our main result, we introduce two key concepts. \begin{definition} We say $\XX$ is negative simplex dependent (NSD) if